Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 Safety razors are eco friendly razors because they are a simple tool that uses a universal standard of plastic-free double-edge razor blades that cost a fraction of their 5-five blade cartridge counterparts.

-Any piece about the best safety razor can’t go long without mentioning Merkur.
-The manufacturer has a unique reputation amongst its competition, having manufactured and designed for over 30 years.
+Any piece about the safety razors can’t go long without mentioning Merkur.
+The manufacturer has a worldwide reputation lasting more than 100 years from its home in the renowned region of Solingen, Germany.

 Otherwise known as the Merkur 180, the Merkur 23c is Merkur’s most popular razor and stands out with a number of rare features.

-The Merkur 23c is also very easy and comfortable to hold because of its long length, narrow size and textured knurling along the full length of the handle.
+The Merkur 23c is also very easy and comfortable to hold because of its long handle, narrow size and textured knurling along the full length of the handle.

-The extra reach of the Merkur 23c is just one reason we’ve named it our best razor for women.
+The extra reach of the Merkur 23c’s long handle is just one reason we’ve named it our best razor for women.

 Read our full Merkur 23c review here.

-It is difficult to establish when the Merkur 34C was designed as different sources place it between 1918 and the early 1930s.
-Either way, this is an iconic design that has certainly competed with Gillette throughout the last century and through to today.
+It is difficult to establish when the Merkur 34C “Heavy Duty” was designed as different sources place it between 1918 and the early 1930s.
+Either way, this is an iconic design in chrome plated nickel alloy that has certainly competed with Gillette throughout the last century and through to today.

 The 34c is one of the shortest safety razors measuring less than 4 inches total and the handle length itself is about 3 inches.
-That can be a little frustrating but makes the design lighter and gives you more maneuverability.
+That can be a little frustrating if you prefer a longer handle but makes the design lighter and gives you more maneuverability so it is easy to use.

-It is a two-piece design as the base plate is attached to the handle and so you tighten it by turning the knob at the bottom of the handle.
+It is a two-piece design as the base plate is attached to the handle and so you tighten it by turning the knob at the bottom of the handle before you shave.

-In terms of performance the Merkur 34C HD is quite a mild razor, although you can always upgrade it with the best safety razor blades like Feather for a more aggressive shave.
+In terms of performance the Merkur 34C HD is quite a mild razor with a closed comb head, although you can always upgrade it with more aggressive safety razor blades like Feather.

 The closed comb design means the Merkur 34C has a safety bar that prevents the blade from having too much contact with the skin.

-However, their Edwin Jagger DE89 safety razors holds precedence over the rest making it a top choice among eco friendly razors.
+However, their three piece DE89 double edge safety razor holds precedence over the rest making it a top choice among eco friendly razors.
 See how we compared it to the Merkur 34c here.

-The reason for the Edwin Jagger DE89 safety razor’s success as a safety razor is the fact that it’s unbeatable when it comes to sensitive skin.
+The reason for the DE89’s success as a safety razor is the fact that it’s unbeatable when it comes to sensitive skin.
 Sensitive skin is far more prone to experiencing cuts, nicks, and injuries while shaving.
-It too could be the best beginner safety razor thanks to its smooth and comfortable shave.
+It too could be the best beginner safety razor thanks to its smooth and comfortable shave with a single blade.
+The solid and weighty build means slightly less feedback but the closed comb head offers a close shave without risking irritation.

-From the exceptional packing to the high-quality service, this Feather safety razor ensures that each moment you spend using it is rewarding.
+From the exceptional packing to the high-quality service, this Feather double edge safety razor ensures that each moment you spend shaving is rewarding.

-A Feather safety razor is a luxury product with a price tag that might make you balk when you first look at it.
+A Feather AS-D2 razor, also known as the Seki Edge, is a luxury high quality product with a price tag that might make you balk when you first look at it.
 However, once you use it, it will prove to be well worth the price you paid for it.

-Made from surgical stainless steel, the Feather AS-D2 quality double-edged safety razor provides exceptional performance while being durable.
+Made from surgical stainless steel, the Feather AS-D2 provides exceptional performance while being durable.
 It’s designed to ensure a comfortable shave, and it is going to give you unbelievable performance for a long time to come as part of a great safety razor set.

 It’s not just the handle that’s big.
-The whole razor is considered to be the heavyweight of double-edged razors.
-Coming in a whopping 4.3 ounces, this Parker safety razor is larger and heavier than most of the best safety razors on the market.
+The whole razor is considered to be the heavyweight of double-edge razors.
+Coming in a whopping 4.3 ounces, this Parkerdouble edge safety razor is larger and heavier than most of the best safety razors on the market.
 However, there’s more to this razor than its heaviness.

 The Parker safety razor combines a beautiful design with meticulous production.
 Its beautiful brass construction and thrilling finish give it a great look.